This page outlines what this annual inventory covers. It includes key findings and explanatory information for the latest inventory.

 Responsibility for the inventory

-The Ministry works closely with the Ministry of Business, Innovation and Employment, the Ministry for Primary Industries and the Environmental Protection Authority to compile the data.
+We work closely with the Ministry of Business, Innovation and Employment, the Ministry for Primary Industries and the Environmental Protection Authority to compile the data.
 Many of the values used in the inventory are also derived from data collated by Statistics New Zealand.
-The Ministry of Foreign Affairs and Trade provides the information on the minimisation of adverse impacts, which is also included in the inventory (currently in chapter 15).
+The Ministry of Foreign Affairs and Trade provides supplementary information under Article 7.1 of the Kyoto Protocol.

 Sectors covered in the inventory

-The 1990-2012 inventories reports greenhouse gas emissions and removals from six sectors:
+The 1990-2015 inventory reports greenhouse gas emissions and removals from five sectors:

-The most recent inventory report published in April 2014 covered the following direct greenhouse gases:
+The most recent inventory report published in May 2017 covers greenhouse gases which have direct warming effects:

 - carbon dioxide (CO2)